annaskoulikari/learninggit/README.md

 You have completed Git installation.

-## Set up HTTPS authentication
+## Set up authentication credentials to connect over HTTPS

 ## Create a personal access token in GitHub

 <sup>([back to table of contents](#table-of-contents))</sup>

-In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up an authentication method.
-If you choose to use the HTTPS authentication method and you are using GitHub, you must create a personal access token.
+In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up authentication details to connect to remote repositories over the HTTPS or SSH protocols.
+If you choose to use the HTTPS protocol and you are using GitHub, you must create a personal access token.

 The instructions for how to create a personal access token in GitHub are available at: [GitHub Docs - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-While going through the instructions above, keep in mind the below notes that were presented to you in Chapter 6.

-When creating the personal access token in GitHub:
+When creating the personal access token in GitHub, keep in mind the below notes:

 - The Note field represents the name for the personal access token
 - When selecting an expiration time, we recommend choosing at minimum a time period within which you can finish reading and doing the exercises in the entire book.
 Otherwise, your personal access token may expire while you're going through the book and you will have to go through the process to create a new one to complete the exercise in the book.